vsoch/codeart/README.md

 The function you provide should take the file name as the main argument.
-A more complex example (parsing GitHub repos by creation date using the GitHub API) is provided at [examples/parse_by_year/parse_by_year.py](examples/parse_by_year/parse_by_year.py).
+A more complex example (parsing GitHub repos by creation date using the GitHub API) is provided at [parse_by_year.py](https://github.com/vsoch/codeart-examples/blob/master/parse_by_year/parse_by_year.py).

-Next I'd like to derive an interactive visualization to explore these results, and then do an analysis across my entire code base that (instead of using file extensions) uses time (I haven't implemented this yet).
+## Still in Progress!

+I'm working on a better layout for the color groupings, so more similar colors are closer together.
+I'm also going to create a way to generate a database of actual code images OR colors that can then be used to generate art.

 Do you have a question?
 Or want to suggest a feature to make it better?
 Please [open an issue!](https://www.github.com/vsoch/codeart)